HBeserra/pine64/readme.md

 - Compile the Kernel
 - Build the File System
 - Build the Bootloader
-- Boot the board (whitout changes)
+- Boot the board (without changes)
 - Add a dummy device to the device tree
 - Add simple device (GPIO or LEDs)
 - Add the 7" LCD display

-## The Problem

-The Pine A64+ is a old but stil powerfull board, the suport for the processor and the board is low, I'm using this repo to document my learning process in embedded linux.

 # Terms